amSahar/udacity-fend-landing-page/README.md

 How to manipulate the DOM with javaScript.

 ## Project functionalities
-- Navigation and scroll to anchors from navigation bar.
+- Navigation and scroll to proper section from navigation bar.
 - Dynamic Activation.
 - Scrolling Effects.